National Museum of American Jewish History Summer 2014 Internship

-The National Museum of American Jewish History, one of Philadelphia’s newest major cultural institution, is offering a remarkable internship opportunity during the summer of 2013.
-The candidate selected for this position will work closely with the Registration and Curatorial Departments on managing the Museum’s artifact collection.
-The Museum is actively collecting and recently has been the recipient of numerous individual artifacts as well as large family collections.
+The National Museum of American Jewish History, one of Philadelphia’s newest major cultural institutions, is offering a remarkable internship opportunity during the summer of 2014.
+The candidate selected for this position will work closely with the Curatorial Department on matters pertinent to upcoming exhibitions and the ongoing care of the artifact collection.
 For anyone interested in museums and/or history this will be a unique opportunity to experience how a major national museum operates up close.
-Specific duties may entail photography of artifacts, unpacking and rehousing artifacts, describing and measuring artifacts, capturing historic information about artifacts and entering that information into database records to ensure maximum accessibility for future researchers.
-Intern will be asked to assist with occasional administrative and research projects when need arises.
+Specific duties may include primary and secondary research, and first hand work with historic materials including photographing, measuring, and describing artifacts.
+Intern will be asked to assist with occasional administrative and outreach projects when need arises.

 - Strong written and verbal communication skills